Paris Mountain Press

-"We deal with it," Staumpitz said.
-"One way or the other, we are going to upset forty or fifty apple-carts when we get back to Earth.
+“We deal with it,” Staumpitz said.
+“One way or the other, we will upset forty or fifty apple carts when we get back to Earth.
 I want to do it in such a way that gives the Paladin the maximum amount of leverage.
-I mean, I'm all for helping mankind in general, and the Paladin is too; but he financed this expedition, and I aim to see he recovers his investment."
+I mean, I'm all for helping mankind in general, and the Paladin is too; but he financed this expedition, and I aim to see he recovers his investment.”

 “Kind of mercenary, isn't it?”
 Howe asked.

 Staumpitz smiled.
-"Yes, it really is.
+“Yes, it really is.
 It doesn't change the equation, however.
-We are going to have to share this with the rest of the human race.
+We will have to share this with the rest of the human race.
 No question about that.
 But we are also going to extract the maximum amount of profit possible from this situation.
-This isn't a charity, Dafid."
+This isn't a charity, Dafid.”

 “You'd better do it soon,” Howe said.
 “You need to stay sharp.”

-"Right.
-Bryan, any ideas on how to integrate that fusactor into their infrastructure."
+“Right.
+Bryan, any ideas on integrating that fusactor into their infrastructure.”

-"I've been looking at it, Skipper.
-If you will allow for generous amounts of baling wire and duct tape, I think we can do it.
-We'll have to install some control systems for him, otherwise he's apt to cook it too."
+“I've been looking at it, Skipper.
+If you allow for generous amounts of baling wire and duct tape, I think we can do it.
+We'll have to install some control systems for him; otherwise, he's apt to cook it too.”

 “Whoever we send with the Exec probably should be from Engineering,” Marshall said.